Using PlayCanvas React

 import { Application, Entity } from '@playcanvas/react'

-import { Camera, GSplat } from '@playcanvas/react/components'
+import { Camera, GSplat, Script } from '@playcanvas/react/components'

-import { OrbitControls } from '@playcanvas/react/scripts'
+import { CameraControls } from 'playcanvas/scripts/esm/camera-controls.mjs'

 import { useSplat } from '@playcanvas/react/hooks'

-function Scene() {
+function ToyCat() {

-const { asset } = useSplat('toy-cat.compressed.ply');
+const { asset } = useSplat('toy-cat.sog');

 if (!asset) return null;